DrankRock/Pavlov_Triolet_IDS/Labs_Without_Eclipse/ChatApplicationRMI/README.md

 ## Run

-After compiling and server runing, you just have to open a new terminal in the same folder and execute the command for a client
+After compiling and server runing, you just have (in a new terminal or not) to execute the command for a client